danieljsummers/FromObjectsToFunctions/dox/content/step3/uno.md

 RavenDB provides a means of creating strongly-typed indexes as classes that extend `AbstractIndexCreationTask<T>`; these definitions can be used to both define and query indexes.
 We will create these in the `Uno.Data.Indexes` namespace.
 You can [review all the files there](https://github.com/danieljsummers/FromObjectsToFunctions/tree/v2-step-3/src/1-AspNetCore-CSharp/Data/Indexes/), but we'll look at one example here.

 The naming convention for indexes within RavenDB is `[collection]/By[field]`.
-The index description below defines an index that allows us to query categories by web log Id.
+The index description below defines an index that allows us to query categories by web log Id and slug.

     [lang=csharp]
     using Raven.Client.Documents.Indexes;